kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

     This folder is where all the Rails projects in these demos will go.

-1. Change directory to your `workspace` folder by running:
+1. Change directory to your `workspace` folder by entering this command:

     ```bash
     cd ~/workspace
     ```

-1. Use Git to download an example project by running:
+1. Use Git to download the test-app project by entering this command:

     ```bash
     git clone https://github.com/memphis-cs/rails-6-test-app.git
     ```

+1. Verify that the download was successful by entering the following command:

+    ```bash
+    ls -l
+    ```

-    Run the command `ll` to see a new `rails-6-test-app` folder should be visible inside the `workspace` folder.
+    You should see that a new `rails-6-test-app` directory has been added to the `workspace` directory.

+## 2. Installing Project Dependencies

+Next, we will install the Ruby and JS package dependencies for the project.

-1. Change directory (using the `cd` command) to the `rails-6-test-app` folder.
+1. Change the working directory to the `rails-6-test-app` directory by entering this command:

+    ```bash
+    cd rails-6-test-app
+    ```

     When you run this command, RVM should print a message like the following, which lets you know it's working.
-Note that this message appears only after the _first_ time you `cd` into the project.
+Note that this message appears only after the _first_ time you `cd` into a new project.

     ```text
-    ruby-2.6.3 - #gemset created /home/vagrant/.rvm/gems/ruby-2.6.3@quiz-maker
+    ruby-2.6.5 - #gemset created /home/vagrant/.rvm/gems/ruby-2.6.5@quiz-maker
-    ruby-2.6.3 - #generating quiz-maker wrappers.........
+    ruby-2.6.5 - #generating quiz-maker wrappers.........
     ```

     <span class="ml-2 text-nowrap"><small><a class="text-muted" data-toggle="collapse" href="#moreDetails3-5" role="button" aria-expanded="false" aria-controls="moreDetails3-5">Troubleshoot: no messages appear...▼</a></small></span>